Kalani Going

-Kalani Going is a New Zealand rugby league footballer who plays as a and for the Penrith Panthers in the National Rugby League (NRL).
+Kalani Going is a New Zealand rugby league footballer who plays as a and forward for the Penrith Panthers in the National Rugby League (NRL).

 Playing career

 2023

 Going made his first grade debut in round 27 against the Dolphins.

 2024

 Going secured a development contract for the 2025 season.

 2025

 On 28 September, he played in New Zealand's 30-12 NSW Cup Grand Final victory over St. George Illawarra.
 On 31 October, the Panthers announced that Going had signed for the 2026 season.

+2026

+On 13 September 2026, the Panthers announced that Going had re-signed with the club for a further year.